• Skip to main content

 At first glance, the tree looks unusually dense, as if it’s overflowing with thick green leaves.
 But in several London neighborhoods, this striking sight has nothing to do with foliage.
 As night falls, these trees are not filled with leaves at all — they are completely covered in ring-necked parakeets.

 As evening approaches, parakeets arrive from all directions in loud, fast-moving flocks.
-Their high-pitched calls fill the air as they compete for space among the branches.
-Within minutes, entire trees become packed with birds, transforming ordinary city scenery into something almost surreal.
+Their high-pitched calls fill the air as they compete for space among the branches, and within minutes entire trees become packed with birds.
+This communal roosting behavior helps the parakeets stay warm, remain alert to predators, and maintain social bonds within the flock — one of London’s most distinctive urban wildlife spectacles.

 Reader Interactions